 Once either of these methods is used, all of your rows should have the new column filled with the calculated values based on the formula.

 Managing Spreadsheet data

-Once you have the data there are any number of things you may want to do with it.
+Once you have the data there is any number of things you may want to do with it.
 Being able to manipulate the data to target your specific needs is a valuable skill that will serve you as a business owner.
 If you are new to working with spreadsheets please see the following resource which will guide you through the basics.